Part 27: std::variant Events + std::visit Dispatching — Type-Safe "What Happened"

 using ButtonEvent = std::variant<Pressed, Released>;

-C's union does not record "which member is currently active," so we need to manually maintain a tag variable.
-If we set the tag to indicate pressed but actually read released, the result is undefined behavior. variant maintains this tag internally and forces us to correctly handle each type through std::visit.
+In C, a union does not keep track of "which member is currently active," so you must manually maintain a tag variable.
+If you set the tag to indicate pressed but actually read released, the result is undefined behavior. variant maintains this tag internally and, through std::visit, enforces that you correctly handle every type.

 std::visit accepts a "visitor" (a callable) and a variant, invoking the corresponding overload of the visitor based on the type currently held by the variant.